Legion (TV series): Shared universe connections

 Loeb and Donner stated in January 2017 that there were no plans to have Legion be the first in a series of connected shows on FX, like Marvel Television's group of interconnected Defenders series on Netflix, and that Legion and the X-Men series being developed for Fox are "not going to get in each other's way."
 Donner stated that the series was just a chance to bring an X-Men character to the screen who was not going to be used by the films.
 The producers hoped that audiences would watch the show because of its character-focus and the talents of Hawley and the cast, rather than to "see a Marvel franchise show."
 Donner also noted that having Hawley focus on Haller's perspective of reality rather than connections to the X-Men films allowed the series to avoid the convoluted continuity of the films, "because we play with so many different timelines, and we rebooted and not really rebooted and all that" throughout the films.
 Therefore, "the cinematic universe will not worry about Legion.
 They will not worry about these TV worlds at all.
 They will just continue in the way that they have been continuing."
 For the onscreen confirmation that Xavier is Haller's father in "Chapter 7", with Xavier's signature wheelchair shown in a brief flashback, the series' production was able to choose from any of the variant wheelchairs used throughout the film series.
 They settled on the version from X-Men: Apocalypse, with the prop used in that film being brought out of storage for the show.

 Prior to Harry Lloyd's casting as a young Charles Xavier in the third season, in March 2017, Patrick Stewart was approached about reprising his role as Xavier from the film series, saying he was "Absolutely 100%" willing to reprise the role; while having Stewart return as a present-day Xavier had been "seriously considered" by showrunner Noah Hawley, he elected the older character's presence to be unnecessary upon deciding to have the season revolve around time travel, casting Lloyd instead after finding James McAvoy to be unavailable for filming.

 Broadcast and release

 Legion aired on FX in the United States, and on Fox channels in over 125 other countries, releasing using a "day-and-date" delivery system so that viewers around the world get the series on the same day as the U.S.; Fox Networks Group's sales division handles distribution of the series to third parties.

 Home media

 The first season was released on Blu-ray and DVD in region 1 on March 27, 2018, in region 2 on October 2, 2017, and in region 4 on November 22, 2017.
 The second season was released as a manufacture on demand DVD in region 1 on October 30, 2018.

+Outside the U.S, all 3 seasons of Legion are available to stream on Disney+ and can be found in the Star or Marvel hubs.